Typhaneoside

 Inhibition of TPA-induced EBV-early antigen activation in human Raji cells relative to TPA

-Typhaneoside (0-50 μM; 12-48 h) potently reduces viability of Kas-1, HL60, and NB4 acute myeloid leukemia cells in a time- and dose-dependent manner, with no significant effect on K562 AML cells or normal 293T cells[2].
+Typhaneoside (0-50 μM; 12-48 h) significantly reduces the viability of Kas-1, HL60 and NB4 acute myeloid leukemia cells in a time- and dose-dependent manner, while exerts no significant effect on K562 acute myeloid leukemia cells or normal 293T cells[2].

-Typhaneoside (20-40 μM; 24 h) dose-dependently induces apoptosis in Kas-1, HL60, and NB4 acute myeloid leukemia cells, with 40 μM causing the highest apoptosis rates[2].
+Typhaneoside (20-40 μM; 24 h) induces apoptosis in Kas-1, HL60 and NB4 acute myeloid leukemia cells in a dose-dependent manner, with the highest apoptosis rate induced by treatment at 40 μM[2].

-Typhaneoside (20-40 μM; 24 h) dose-dependently reduces mRNA expression of mitochondrial dysfunction-associated genes (NDUFS3, SDHB, UQCRFS1, TFAM, ClpP) in Kas-1, HL60, and NB4 acute myeloid leukemia cells[2].
+Typhaneoside (20-40 μM; 24 h) dose-dependently reduces the mRNA expression levels of genes associated with mitochondrial dysfunction (NDUFS3, SDHB, UQCRFS1, TFAM, ClpP) in Kas-1, HL60 and NB4 acute myeloid leukemia cells[2].

-Typhaneoside (40 μM; 24 h, with 2 h pre-treatment of NAC or DFO)-induced reactive oxygen species production and apoptosis in Kas-1, HL60, and NB4 acute myeloid leukemia cells are significantly reversed by pretreatment with NAC or DFO[2].
+The effects of typhaneoside (40 μM; 24 h) on inducing reactive oxygen species production and apoptosis in Kas-1, HL60 and NB4 acute myeloid leukemia cells are significantly reversed by pre-treatment with NAC or DFO[2].

-Typhaneoside (40 μM; 24 h, with 2 h pre-treatment of 5 mM NAC) induces upregulation of autophagy-associated proteins (ATG5, ATG7, Beclin 1, LC3) in Kas-1, HL60, and NB4 acute myeloid leukemia cells, which is reversed by pretreatment with 5 mM NAC for 2 h[2].
+Typhaneoside (40 μM; 24 h) upregulates autophagy-related proteins (ATG5, ATG7, Beclin 1, LC3) in Kas-1, HL60, and NB4 acute myeloid leukemia cells, and this effect is reversed by pre-treatment with 5 mM NAC for 2 h[2].

-Typhaneoside (12.5-50 μM; 24 h) activates FXR-dependent BSEP promoter activity in HEK293T cells, with significant activation observed at 50 μM after 24 h[3].
+Typhaneoside (12.5-50 μM; 24 h) activates FXR-dependent BSEP promoter activity in HEK293T cells, with significant activation observed at the concentration of 50 μM after 24 h[3].

-Typhaneoside (12.5-50 μM; 24 h) alleviates OAPA-induced lipid accumulation, oxidative stress, inflammation, and abnormal glucose metabolism in HepG2 cells via activation of AKT/GSK3β signaling[3].
+Typhaneoside (12.5-50 μM; 24 h) alleviates OAPA-induced lipid accumulation, oxidative stress, inflammatory response and glucose metabolism disorder in HepG2 cells by activating the AKT/GSK3β signaling pathway[3].

-Typhaneoside (5-50 μM; 10 min) inhibits 4-aminopyridine-induced glutamate release from rat cerebrocortical synaptosomes in a concentration-dependent manner with an IC50 of 20 μM[4].
+Typhaneoside (5-50 μM; 10 min) concentration-dependently inhibits 4-aminopyridine (HY-B0604)-induced glutamate release from rat cerebral cortical synaptosomes, with an IC50 of 20 μM[4].

-Typhaneoside (20 μM; 10 min)-mediated inhibition of 4-aminopyridine-induced glutamate release from rat cerebrocortical synaptosomes targets Ca2+-dependent vesicular exocytosis, rather than Ca2+-independent glutamate transporter reversal[4].
+Typhaneoside (20 μM; 10 min)-mediated inhibition of 4-aminopyridine-induced glutamate release from rat cerebral cortex synaptosomes targets Ca2+-dependent vesicular exocytosis, rather than reverse transport via Ca2+-independent glutamate transporters[4].

-Typhaneoside (20 μM; preincubated prior to KCl addition) inhibits KCl-induced glutamate release from rat cerebrocortical synaptosomes[4].
+Typhaneoside (20 μM) inhibits KCl-induced glutamate release from rat cerebral cortex synaptosomes[4].

-Typhaneoside (20 μM; 10 min)-mediated inhibition of 4-aminopyridine-induced glutamate release from rat cerebrocortical synaptosomes is dependent on N-type (Cav2.2) voltage-dependent Ca2+ channels, and does not involve intracellular Ca2+ release or mitochondrial Na+/Ca2+ exchange[4].
+Typhaneoside (20 μM; 10 min)-mediated inhibition of 4-aminopyridine-induced glutamate release from rat cerebral cortex synaptosomes depends on N-type (Cav2.2) voltage-dependent Ca2+ channels, and does not involve intracellular Ca2+ release or mitochondrial Na+/Ca2+ exchange[4].

-Typhaneoside (20 μM; 10 min)-mediated inhibition of 4-aminopyridine-induced glutamate release from rat cerebrocortical synaptosomes is dependent on the MAPK/ERK signaling pathway, and does not involve PKA or PKC[4].
+The inhibitory effect of Typhaneoside (20 μM; 10 min) on 4-aminopyridine-induced glutamate release from rat cerebral cortex synaptosomes depends on the MAPK/ERK signaling pathway, and does not involve PKA or PKC[4].

-Typhaneoside (20 μM; 10 min) reduces 4-aminopyridine-induced phosphorylation of ERK1/2 and its presynaptic target synapsin I, but not JNK or p38, in rat cerebrocortical synaptosomes[4].
+Typhaneoside (20 μM; 10 min) reduces the phosphorylation levels of 4-aminopyridine-induced ERK1/2 and its presynaptic target synapsin I in rat cerebral cortex synaptosomes, but exerts no such effect on JNK or p38[4].

 MedChemExpress (MCE) has not independently confirmed the accuracy of these methods.
 They are for reference only.